For people who suffer with aching joints, the wonderful pleasure of being able to sooth away their pain in a warm bathtub, is so enjoyable.

 A nice feature is the hand control floats in the bath which means you never need to search for it after having a bath.
 The three buttons are easy to operate and are large enough for even users with impaired dexterity.
 In case of an emergency, the lift can be immobilised simply by pressing the “Stop” button.

-The bath lift comes with a 3 year warranty (excluding the cover material) and 2 year warranty on the handset and batteries providing you with extra piece of mind in case anything does go wrong.
+The bathtub lift comes with a 3 year warranty (excluding the cover material) and 2 year warranty on the handset and batteries providing you with extra piece of mind in case anything does go wrong.